tmaldrsn/wx-history/README.md

 * basic webdev (flask, jinja2)
 * restful api & http requests w/ flask

-To run the project, execute ```bash python run.py```
+To run the project, execute ```python run.py```

 ## ABOUT THE PROJECT

 NOAA provides 3-day histories of observations for over 2000 weather stations, and updates them every 20 minutes or hour depending on the station.
 However, there is no easily findable resource containing similar hourly histories online.
 The goal of this project is to collect the given observation data and compile them into a database containing historical hourly data around the country for much longer than 3 days.
 It also serves as a basic data collection exercise, along with a unique opportunity to explore weather trends in the country over time as the database becomes more complete.

 ## COMMAND LINE TOOLS

 There are mutliple tools to visualize data in the command line:

-1. ```bash python src/show_stations.py``` shows all of the available station data.
+1. ```python src/show_stations.py``` shows all of the available station data.
-2. ```bash python src/show_observations.py [station]``` shows all of the available observation data for the station.
+2. ```python src/show_observations.py [station]``` shows all of the available observation data for the station.
 If no station is specified, the default station specified in the script is used.
-3. (WORK IN PROGRESS) ```bash python src/view_observations.py [station]``` will show a plot of the temperature (and more) for the specified station over all observations.
+3. (WORK IN PROGRESS) ```python src/view_observations.py [station]``` will show a plot of the temperature (and more) for the specified station over all observations.

 ## DATA FORMAT